akasnik/WhatTheHack/046-AzureFiles/Student/Challenge-01-set_files_and_filesync.md

 ## Success Criteria

-At the end of this challenge you should have Azure File share and Storage Sync Service successfuly deployed.
+At the end of this challenge you should have Azure File share and Storage Sync Service successfully deployed.
 You should also have Cloud Endpoint configured that represents your Azure File share.

 ## Learning Resources